Field Trip: Northern Arizona

-SNC Geology hiked the Lava Flow Trail at Sunset Crater Volcano National Monument.
+St. Norbert geology students hiked the Lava Flow Trail at Sunset Crater Volcano National Monument.
 HIking up the crater is no longer allowed due to erosion caused by early hikers.
 Sunset Crater is the youngest volcano in the San Francisco Volcanic Field and erupted only 950 years ago.
 In the background is San Francisco Mountain, which is a stratovolcano that formed 3 million years ago and is the tallest peak in Arizona.

 A student stands in to show size of the spatter cone.
 A spatter cone forms when lava squirts out of the ground like a paste.

-This view of the San Francisco Volcanic Field from the top of Mount Elden shows various volcanic features.
+This view of the San Francisco volcanic field from the top of Mount Elden shows various volcanic features.

 A student uses his hand lens to identify a rock on Mount Elden.
 We drove to the top of Mount Elden and practiced rock descriptions.